 DME that has been delivered to the client's home and then found to be inappropriate for the client's condition will not be eligible for an upgrade within the first six months following purchase.
-All modifications that are made within the first six months after delivery are considered part of the purchase price.
+All modifications to a wheeled mobility system that are made within the first six months after delivery are considered part of the purchase price.